 If this is too hard you can work up to it by placing plates or books beside your hands, and ‘jump’ up onto them.
 This is initially a shorter range of motion than a clap.

-In the following video Scott Herman is just doing regular diamond push ups without a clap, that should be enough for most people.
-We do these in thai kickboxing class.
+In the following video, Scott Herman is just doing regular diamond push ups without a clap, that should be enough for most people.
+We do these in Thai kickboxing classes.

-If you use a 3-day full body training split, you can probably choose 3 of these exercises, using 1 each day.
-If you have an ‘arm day’ (which is a totally bogus topic for another day), you can probably choose 2 of these exercise for your triceps routine.
+If you use a 3-day full body training split, you can choose 3 of these best triceps exercises, using 1 each day.
+If you have an ‘arm day’ (which is a totally bogus topic for another day), you can probably choose 2 of these exercises for your triceps routine.